The International Investigations Review: China

 Government investigations in China can be generally divided into two major categories: criminal investigations and administrative investigations, with the investigative power being vested among multiple authorities.
 From a criminal perspective, authorities with criminal investigative powers include:

 - public security bureaus (PSBs), responsible for investigations, criminal detentions, the execution of arrests and preliminary inquiries in criminal cases;2

-- the people's procuratorates (procuratorates), responsible for prosecutions, the approval of arrests and conducting investigations on criminal violations relating to a judicial functionary's infringement on citizens' rights or judicial justice;
+- the people's procuratorates (procuratorates), responsible for prosecutions, the approval of arrests and conducting investigations into criminal violations relating to judicial functionaries' infringement on citizens' rights or judicial justice;

 - supervisory commissions, which supervise all public officials, investigate duty-related illegal activities and offences, and carry out anti-corruption work;

-- national security authorities, which investigate and handle cases of crimes that compromise national security, performing the same functions and powers as PSBs;
+- national security authorities, which investigate and handle cases of crimes that compromise national security, performing the same functions and with the same powers as PSBs;

 - military security authorities, which may exercise the right to investigate criminal cases occurring in the military;